HuaxiangSong/FESS-Net/README.md

 #Repository for the academic paper submitted by Dr. Huaxiang Song.

 #Usage: Download all the necessary files and place them in the same directory.
-Next, run the code in the Jupyter Notebook file.
+Next, run the codes in the Jupyter Notebook file.

+#Testing codes are available.
+No scripts will be provided due to time constraints.

 #The model training codes will be available after the submitted paper is accepted for publication.